Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Theoretical model

 \subsection{Multi-pass cell}

-The toroidal multi-pass cell for the HFS experiment, shown in Fig.~\ref{fig:toroidal_cavity} (Left), is stable in the vertical direction ($z$) and unstable in the horizontal plane ($x$, $y$)~\cite{mirek_phd}.
+The toroidal multi-pass cell for the HFS experiment, shown in Fig.~\ref{fig:cavity}~(a), is stable in the vertical direction ($z$) and unstable in the horizontal plane ($x$, $y$)~\cite{mirek_phd}.
+In the vertical direction, the laser pulse mode is resonant, with a waist at the center of the cell of about $0.2$~mm.
+This waist is small enough to avoid diffraction losses at the target walls (spaced by 1 mm), while being as large as possible to maximize the overlap with the muon stopping distribution and to minimize saturation effects.

 The 50~ns long laser pulses are injected into the cell through a tiny slit aligned in the $z$-direction.
 While reflecting off the mirror surfaces, the light gradually spreads within the $xy$-plane, eventually filling a disk-shaped volume, thereby enhancing the laser fluence within this region.
 The spatial length of the pulse (approximatively 15 m) is much larger than the diameter $D=10$~cm of the cell, causing successive reflections to interfere with each other.

-To investigate the maximal saturation effects arising from interference between the laser pulse and its reflections within the multi-pass cell, we simplify the light propagation to a one-dimensional model, as illustrated in the right panel.
+To investigate the maximal saturation effects arising from interference between the laser pulse and its reflections within the multi-pass cell, we simplify the light propagation to a one-dimensional model, as illustrated in Fig.~\ref{fig:toroidal_cavity}.
 This model consists of two parallel reflecting surfaces separated by a distance $D$, each with (intensity) reflectivity $R$.
-The electric field at the $\mu$p position is treated classically as a sum of time-delayed pulses (see Sec.~\ref{sec:elecfi}), capturing interference between multiple reflections.
+The electric field is treated classically as a sum of time-delayed pulses (see Sec.~\ref{sec:elecfi}), capturing interference between multiple reflections.
 This resulting field then drives the time-dependent optical Bloch equations (Sec.~\ref{sec:levelpopo}).

 To maximize interference effects, we assume linear polarization oriented along the vertical ($z$) direction.
 In contrast, linear polarization in the $xy$-plane would produce reduced interference because the polarization vector rotates with each reflection, causing partially orthogonal polarization states between interfering beams.